-Everything about Delas Freres, Cote Rotie, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Everything about Delas Freres, Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Delas Freres Cote Rotie History, Overview

 Delas Freres is one of the top producers of Rhone wine in a myriad of appellations.
 Delas Freres makes outstanding wine from Cote Rotie and Hermitage in the Northern Rhone.
 The company also produces one of the top value wines from the region with their Cote du Rhone.

 Delas Freres has one of the longest histories in the appellation.
 The company was formed in 1835 when Philippe Delas and Charles Audibert agreed to purchase Maisons Junique.
 The new company changed their name to Audibert and Delas.

 Philippe Delas had two sons, Henri and Florentin Delas.
 Florentin Delas eventually married the daughter of his fathers partner, Charles Audibert.
 In 1924, the two brothers took over management of the company and altered the name of the company to what is still in use today, Delas Freres.